War, Poverty, No Internet: The Trials Of A C.Africa Rapper - UrduPoint

 "At first they didn't take me seriously but they ended up accepting me," she said.

-But, she said, "My music was frowned upon -- there were parents who no longer wanted their daughters to associate with me." - Always hustle - Within a couple of years, her fledgling career went up in smoke.
+But, she said, "My music was frowned upon -- there were parents who no longer wanted their daughters to associate with me."
+Within a couple of years, her fledgling career went up in smoke.

 Civil war erupted along sectarian lines, triggered by the overthrow of president Francois Bozize by mainly Muslim rebels.